carpet and padding being removed from floor

 Your sump pump is responsible for preventing water damage to your home, but it can fail due to a clog or power outage.
 Be sure to regularly inspect your sump pump to make sure it is running correctly.
 Learn more about sump pump maintenance and how sump pump insurance coverage can protect your home from sump pump failure.

-5. Regrade your lawn
+5. Regrade Your Lawn

 Lawn regrading is leveling out your yard so that any slopes rainwater can travel down toward your house are smoothed out.
 A little landscaping can go a long way in making sure rainwater drains away from your home and basement.

-Keep in Touch With Your Insurance Agent
+Keep in Touch with Your Insurance Agent

 Cleaning up after a flood can feel like a job that will take weeks.
 But the majority of the work is setting up the space to keep humidity down while things dry out.
 It can be hard to determine who to call when basement floods, but you’re not in this alone!